pierrepita/cidacs-cluster/documentation/tutorial.md

 In this tutorial we assume a standard name for the username used to access each server.
-The standard name chosen was `cluster` and all the steps in this tutorial must be done using this user (except those cases where sudo is needed).
+The standard name chosen was `cluster` and all the steps in this tutorial must be done using this user (except cases when sudo is needed).
-This user does not need to have SU permisions, but it must be able to become su through `sudo` command.
+This user should not have SU permisions, but it must be able to become su through `sudo` command, as some scripts in this repo will need SU permission.

 #### Creating User